docker/buildx/docs/guides/bake/file-definition.md

 ## Remote definition

-You can also use a remote `git` bake definition:
+You can also build bake files directly from a remote Git repository or HTTPS URL:

 ```console
 $ docker buildx bake "https://github.com/docker/cli.git#v20.10.11" --print